CS50Hsinyu/School_District_Analysis/README.md

 * How is district Summary affected:
   * The number of schools, students and budgets are the same.
   * Average Math score updates from 79 to 78.9
-  * Average Reading score stays the same as 81.9
+  * Average Reading score is the same as 81.9
   * % Passing Math updates from 75 to 74.8
   * % Passing Reading updates from 85.8 to 85.7
   * % Overall Passing from 65.2 to 64.9